HikmetYigit34/Module-4-Challenge-Pandas/README.md

 C:.
 ├───Other Directories...
 └───PyCitySchools
-    ├───Resources				                    This is not added to repo.
-But should be there for reading csv input │   ├───schools_complete.csv		        This is not added to repo.
-But should be there for reading csv input │   └───students_complete.csv		        This is not added to repo.
-But should be there for reading csv input ├───City Schools Review Report.docx     This is Summary Report after Data Analysis └───PyCitySchools_Hikmet_Yigit.ipynb	  This is Jupiter Notebook running for analysis
+    ├───Resources-------------------------This is not added to repo.
+But should be there for reading csv input │   ├───schools_complete.csv----------This is not added to repo.
+But should be there for reading csv input │   └───students_complete.csv---------This is not added to repo.
+But should be there for reading csv input ├───City Schools Review Report.docx---This is Summary Report after Data Analysis └───PyCitySchools_Hikmet_Yigit.ipynb--This is Jupiter Notebook running for analysis